The sedona landscape in the winter with beautiful clouds and snow-capped landscape

 As a proud Sedona resident, let me just start by saying that planning a winter trip to Sedona is one of the best vacation decisions you could make!
+In fact, it just might be the best time of year to visit Sedona.

-Smaller crowds, plenty of festive activities, and temperatures that won’t have you cooking like a baked potato the moment you step outside… it’s all part of the package.
+Smaller crowds, plenty of festive activities, and temperatures that won’t have you cooking like a baked potato the moment you step outside… winter in Sedona is simply the best.

 Christmas decorations hanging up on a famous Sedona landmark evoking the combination of a desert landscape and festive decorations

-This is the stuff dreams are made of, people — so add it to your Arizona bucket list, stat!
+Winter in Sedona is the stuff dreams are made of, people — so add it to your Arizona bucket list, stat!

 The Lowdown on Winter in Sedona